microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/add_marketplace_item.md

 As you can see, I've created entries for the Ubuntu base image, along with images specific to Jenkins, and the Parts Unlimited MRP application.
 Creating a marketplace item requires a number of steps, which involve the following:

 1. Creation of a **manifest.json** file, which is a bit like a metadata document
+2. Creation of a **resources.resjson** file, which contains useful description information
 2. Creation of an **ARM Template** which actually configures the deployment from your image
 3. Creation of a **UI Definition** file, which determines the blades used during the portal deployment